Page-bottom layout change on the way. Details here.

 - In the game New Super Mario Bros.
 2, the only Sledge Bro appears in level 2-2.

-- Super Mario 3D World has a few, most notably the Charvaargh, which shows up only in the final section of the last regular level in the main game.
+- Super Mario 3D World has a few, most notably the Charvaargh, which shows up only in the final section of one of the later levels.
 There is also the Fuzzler, which is exclusive to 3-7.
 Brolders are found only in the fourth castle stage and a couple of enemy blockades.

 - Kirby's Dream Land 3 has two instances.
 The first is Polof, a rabbit-like creature that appears in one level of Sand Canyon, and disappears into a background wall when you approach.
 Though this one actually has a purpose: That spot where it vanishes is a secret door leading to a room filled with items.
 The Polof is still missing, though.
 The second is Batamon, which appears in a few levels and looks a lot like Kirby.
 Usually there's no way to engage them directly, though in one level there's a secret where you can.
 There are also certain copy abilities that'll let you destroy them from a distance, but there's no discernible reason to do so.